Gone Phishin

 Gone Phishin': A Bluegrass Tribute to Phish is a bluegrass tribute album to the rock band Phish led by the Canadian solo artist Brent Truitt.
 The album features reworked instrumental versions of songs from three Phish albums: Rift, A Picture of Nectar and The Story of the Ghost.
 The album was successful and a sequel - Still Phishin - was released in 2002.

 Both volumes are available in a double disc set titled Forever Phishin': The Bluegrass Tribute to Phish.

+The album received a three-star rating from AllMusic.